ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R211]** The "Exit BPI Interoperability" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI User matches the one stored in the IVSM for that BPI User

-**[R212]** For the purpose of BPI Interoperability, a valid "Exit BPI Interoperability" operation a BPI invokes MUST return
+**[R212]** For BPI Interoperability, a valid "Exit BPI Interoperability" operation that a BPI invokes MUST return
 * a value of processing success or failure, and if successful
 * the current joint state object
 * the proof of correctness of the last joint state